-The key issue over longer term, herein, is the improved awareness of WUAs and WUGs.
+The key issue over the long term, is the improved awareness of WUAs and WUGs.
+It is these organizations that are going to handle the bulk of the regulation of water usage, by both groups and individual farmers, through adoption of improved technologies with irrigation efficiency.
+If this is done, and farmers simply use the water saved for higher application levels or to expand irrigated areas, the entire point of this component - water saving - is lost.
 Thus, the quality of WUAs/WUGs is a key need, and is more fundamentally important than the project's achievement in terms of the number of WUGs and number of hectares.
-In essence, it is more important to develop successful program than to achieve targets that are not replicable or of demonstration value because they have not succeeded.
+In essence, it is more important to develop a successful program, than to achieve targets that are not replicable or of demonstration value because they have not succeeded.
+In the assessment of WUAs and WUGs that have already been formed, their quality, in terms of social mobilization and training, is not yet sufficient.

-Accompanied with this, there is limited training for WUAs/WUGs in agronomic practices that will result in water waving.
-Beneficiaries should be acquainted with appropriate cropping patters in order to adopt to growing less water consuming crops.
-Training programs for the staff should emphasize efficient water use through proper knowledge of crop water requirements, irrigation scheduling and water saving, leading ultimately to increased productivity.
+Accompanied with this, there is limited training for WUAs/WUGs in agronomic practices that will result in water saving.
+Beneficiaries should be acquainted with appropriate cropping patterns, in order to adapt to growing less water-consuming crops.
+Training programs for staff should emphasize efficient water use, through proper knowledge of crop water requirements, irrigation scheduling, and water saving, leading ultimately to increased productivity.
+Thus, farmers' extension services should focus on the aspects of operation and maintenance of improved irrigation equipment and agronomic practices.
+Also, they should be convinced not to expand their crop area because of water savings through these modern irrigation systems.
+Additionally, the tripartite agreement between farmers, the community organizations, and the NWRA-SB, should be endorsed, especially the role of WUAs should be fully activated as referred above.